-- A. A signed statement on a form provided by the Land Use Office verifying that the applicant is aware of his/her responsibilities for best management practices during and after construction and testifying that they are aware of the potential for the assessment of fines should best management practices not be adhered to - B. All applications as required by this Section shall include a Stormwater Management Plan and Data which shall include the following: - 1.
+- A. A signed statement on a form provided by the Land Use Office verifying that the applicant is aware of his/her responsibilities for best management practices during and after construction and testifying that they are aware of the potential for the assessment of fines should best management practices not be adhered to. - B. All applications as required by this Section shall include a Stormwater Management Plan and Data which shall include the following: - 1.
 A Narrative report prepared by a licensed engineer indicating: - i.
 Any risk or threat to Lake Pocotopaug or its tributaries from site development, site improvements, or on-site operations proposed in the application.. - ii.
-Methods of assessment and best management practices to prevent and reduce any such risk or - iii.
-Supporting documentation, including calculations and engineering details shall be provided to illustrate the existing and proposed development's compliance with these regulations which shall be designed in accordance with the stormwater management design guidelines of either the "Connecticut Stormwater Quality Manual" or Connecticut DEEP's "Manual for the Best Management Practices for Stormwater Management." - 4.2.
-A Site Plan indicating: - a.i.
-All relevant data required for the application, - b.ii.
-Site topography, - e-iii.
-Location and area of all impervious surfaces on the site, - div.
-Location and area of all turf cover, - e.v.
-Location and area of all existing woodland areas, - fivi.
-Location and area of all existing and proposed vegetative buffer areas, - g.vii.
-Location and description of all potential runoff and pollution sources including erosive soils, steep slopes, and impervious surfaces, - h.viii.
-Location and specifications of all existing and proposed stormwater best management practices.
+Methods of assessment and best management practices to prevent and reduce any such risk or threat. - iii.
+Supporting documentation, including calculations and engineering details shall be provided to illustrate the existing and proposed development's compliance with these regulations which shall be designed in accordance with the stormwater management design guidelines of either the "Connecticut Stormwater Quality Manual" or Connecticut DEEP's "Manual for the Best Management Practices for Stormwater Management." - 2.
+A Site Plan indicating: - i.
+All relevant data required for the application, - ii.
+Site topography, - iii.
+Location and area of all impervious surfaces on the site, - iv.
+Location and area of all turf cover, - v.
+Location and area of all existing woodland areas, - vi.
+Location and area of all existing and proposed vegetative buffer areas, - vii.
+Location and description of all potential runoff and pollution sources including erosive soils, steep slopes, and impervious surfaces, - viii.
+Location and specifications of all existing and proposed stormwater best management practices. - ix.
+Provisions for eliminating runoff from the property to the street.
+This must take into account the topography of the property and any nearby catch basins or other drainage structures.